Your Goals & Dreams

 Ben and Zoe buy their first home

-Ben and Zoe want to make sure they can afford the repayments on a mortgage even if interest rates rise and they also want to have plans in place for any gaps in employment.
-Their Gold Leaf Financial Planner calculated how much money to set aside for gaps in employment, how much to save as a deposit, how much to borrow to take advantage of the first home buyers government concessions and to make sure they can repay the mortgage when interest rates rise.
-The planner also recommended insurance cover that would help them keep the house in the event either of them became ill or disabled and unable to work or, if they were to pass away.
+Ben and Zoe want to make sure they can afford the repayments on a mortgage if interest rates rise and if they have gaps in employment.
+Their Gold Leaf Financial Adviser prepared a financial plan for saving for the house deposit and purchasing costs.
+This also included keeping funds aside for emergencies and gaps in employment, and how much to borrow to make sure they can repay the mortgage when interest rates rise.
+The planner also recommended insurance cover that would enable them to keep the house and pay for living expenses in the event either of them became ill or disabled and unable to work or, if they were to pass away.